 The DFL deliberately exploited Catholic imagery to make a political point.
 Had they pictured an imam on the front of its mailing, the DFL wouldn't treat its critics so cavalierly.
-If the DFL wanted to paint Hall as anti-poor, then it could have done so.
-But it didn't have to do it by hijacking Catholic imagery.
-While the text was about Dan Hall, the teaser-that which gets the attention of the reader-was a Catholic-baiting stunt that paints priests as anti-poor.
+If the DFL wants to paint Hall as anti-poor, then do it.
+But don't do it by hijacking Catholic imagery.
+While the text is about Dan Hall, the teaser-that which gets the attention of the reader-is a Catholic-baiting stunt that paints priests as anti-poor.

-The person whose name appeared on the mailing was Brian Melendez, the state chair of the DFL.
-The Harvard-educated lawyer, it turned out, offers his services pro bono for cases involving consumer fraud.
-Bill Donohue said, "He should therefore know a thing or two about deceptive advertising, especially given that he concentrated in ethics while attending Harvard Divinity School."

-We contacted his office looking to give him a chance to explain himself, but he never got back to us.
-Perhaps he was too busy advising the DFL how to handle questions about deceptive advertising and unethical behavior.
+The person whose name appears on the mailing is Brian Melendez, the state chair of the DFL.
+The Harvard-educated lawyer, it turns out, offers his services pro bono for cases involving consumer fraud.
+He should therefore know a thing or two about deceptive advertising, especially given that he concentrated in ethics while attending Harvard Divinity School.
+We contacted his office yesterday looking to give him a chance to explain himself, but he never got back to us.
+Perhaps that's because he was too busy advising the DFL how to handle questions about deceptive advertising and unethical behavior.